harshamalhotra/existingDS-gitlab/packages/gitlab-ui/doc/contributing/gitlab_integration_test.md

    git push --set-upstream gitlab-ui-integrations YOUR_BRANCH_NAME
    ```

+1. Consider adding the `pipeline::tier-3` label to your MR if your GitLab UI release
+is a breaking change or components are used by a large number of GitLab views.
+The
+CI run will take significantly longer but can alert you to potential complications.

-## The GitLab UI Integrations fork
+## The GitLab UI integrations fork

 When running the `ui:create_integration_branch` CI job, integration branches are created
 in a [fork of GitLab](https://gitlab.com/gitlab-org/frontend/gitlab-ui-integrations).